Chapter 2

 Confused as I was, I could not help admiring the view from the porch.
 In the background were nearby wooded hills, about all I could see beyond the perimeters of the yard other than occasional tall eucalypt trees.
 I wasn’t sure but I thought the screening hedge at the far end of the yard had a discontinuity, a section at one corner where it ended and re-started further out.

-My attention was soon taken by the garden’s abundance of spring colour.
+My attention was further taken, if briefly, by the garden’s abundance of spring colour.
 Birds chirped merrily all around, flitting into view to sip nectar from a profusion of large native flowers giving off delicate familiar scents.
 Insects hovered, bees buzzed, flies pestered.
 It almost seemed like home, but I was not in a state that permitted me to relax and enjoy it for more than a few distracted moments.

 Perhaps the coffee cleared my head though, because after several sips, I suddenly realised, with considerable surprise, that I hadn’t so far thought of asking the obvious question.
 “Where am I anyway?”